SkylineCommunications/dataminer-docs/connector-help/connector_help/Globecomm iDirect Shore Side Server - Remote.md

 ### General

-This page contains generic information about the remote, such as the **Name**,the **Communication State** between the shore side server and the remote, and an indication whether the remote still exists on the shore side server.
+This page contains generic information about the remote, such as the **Name**, the **Communication State** between the shore side server and the remote, and an indication whether the remote still exists on the shore side server.

 It is also possible to enable or disable the polling of all devices of the remote.